How to Live Stream a Church Service

 Here is the video!
 A viewer can move forward, backward, pause, and play the video as needed.
 They can also share it to other platforms with friends and families (who will also need to purchase before viewing).

-In this article, you have learned about how to set up live streaming for your Church or Faith community as well as how to record and convert the video file into a Pay-Per-View video that people can catch up on later.
+In this article, you have learned about how to set up live streaming for churches or Faith community as well as how to record and convert the video file into a Pay-Per-View video that people can catch up on later.
 Start your free trial today or get in contact with us for free streaming by filling out the details in this application.
 We are currently providing Covid Support to Churches, houses of worship, non-profits, and educational sectors as we try and play our part in helping make the pandemic easier to handle.

 Hoping for a more guided tutorial?
 Check out the video below for a more comprehensive explanation on how to live stream and create a Pay-Per-View product.